 Traffic metering allows you to monitor the volume of Internet traffic passing through your router's Internet port.
-With the Traffic Meter utility, you can set limits for traffic volume, set a monthly limit, and get a live update of traffic usage.
+With the traffic meter utility, you can set limits for traffic volume, set a monthly limit, and get a live update of traffic usage.

-To monitor Internet traffic:

-1. Click Advanced > Advanced Setup > Traffic Meter to display the following screen:
+- > To monitor Internet traffic: - 1.
+Click ADVANCED > Advanced Setup > Traffic Meter.